The Ministry of Transport has announced that from 12 October 2019 onwards that driver-partners must have the following to comply with regulations:

 Step 2: e-Hailing Vehicle Permit & e-Hailing Sticker

-(For ONLY Borneo driver-partners, if your vehicle age is more than 3 years, you need to go through PUSPAKOM inspection before getting your EVP)
+[Important note] Borneo driver-partners ONLY: If your vehicle age is more than 3 years, you need to go through PUSPAKOM inspection before getting your EVP)

 What is an e-hailing Vehicle Permit (EVP)?